maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

       line-height: $base-line-height
       background-color: $bg-body

 Again, we're going to use the browser's default setting.
-I use 100% here, but could also omit the reference completely.
-The best explanations of why we're doing this can be found here:
+I include 100% here, but could also omit the reference completely.

+#### Using Em's

+Throughout our application moving forward if we would like to affect font size for let's say headers or a specific element, we will use em's.
+We use em's because there are a scalable unit relative to the parent font size.
+In our case, 1em = default browser font size = typically 16px.
+If we would like to double in size we use 2em = 32px.

+NOTE: It's important to keep in mind that ends are relative to the parent, and not the browser or \<body> font size.

+ In Chapter 3 we learned about the benefits of [using em's][] in our grid system, and as it relates to our content.
+Using em's then goes hand-in-hand with our grid system.

+For more details take a look at:

+- [Ideal line length for content][Ideal Line Length]
+- [CSS Font-Size: em vs. px vs. pt vs. percent][CSS Font-Size]
 - [How we learned to leave default font-size alone and embrace the em][Embracing em's]
-- [CSS Font-Size: em vs. px vs. pt vs. percent][CSS Font-Size]

 ### Readability

-Font choice, size, line length (measure), line height (leading), color all come together and contribute to your websites readability.

-Font choice and size we covered, let's review the remaining three.
+Font choice, size, line length (measure), line height (leading), color all come together and contribute to your websites [readability][].
+We've covered font choice and size, now let's look at the rest.

+#### Measure

+For line length let's plan to use any of the following ranges throughout our application:

+> ...anywhere from 45–75 characters is considered acceptable.

+\- [Readability][readability] by Billy Whited

+> A general good rule of thumb is 2-3 alphabets in length, or 52-78 characters (including spaces).

+\- [Five simple steps to better typography][Better Typography] by Mark Boulton

+#### Leading

+For line height

+#### Color

+I read [somewhere][] that to make your text appear softer and still maintain a good contrast you shouldn't use pure black for your font color but something slightly lighter.
+The idea made a lot of sense to me so we use the following defaults in our starter styles:

+    $base-font-color:   #444         !default
+    $base-header-color: #222         !default

+Of course, black on white does not have to be the default color and contrast.
+Will learn more about color in the next section.

 Color
 -----